We have forgotten who we are and so have forgotten how to be.

 Email (unsubscribe all over the place)

-Fire up the oven (make fresh at home/grille outside)
+Fire up the oven (make fresh salads, charcuterie boards or grill outside)

 Of course, some of these must be done at some point, but maybe not so much.
 See if any of these Not-to-do's might make your summer lighter, free-er, wilder, dreamier, you-er.